Know your theatre:

 Storyhouse is a theatre, cinema, central library and renowned restaurant.
 The theatre is in a new extension, behind the screen of the original Odeon, and is enviably flexible – from an 800-seat proscenium for touring shows and concerts, to a 500-seat thrust stage for in-house productions.
 There’s also a 150-seat studio and a linked bar.
 A 100-seat independent cinema is suspended in a box above the kitchens, restaurant and bar.
 Add the major library, meeting rooms, story-telling spaces, informal performance areas and a big screen that can be lowered from the original proscenium arch and it is unique, amazing and multi award-winning.

-Storyhouse was built in 1936 as an imposing, brick-built Art Deco Odeon cinema.
+Storyhouse was built in 1936 as an imposing, Art Deco Odeon cinema.
 Despite a couple of conversions to multiplex screens, the main internal fabric and proscenium arch remained intact.

 Around 150 community groups use Story-house and it had more than a million customers in its first year.
 Storyhouse also runs the popular Grosvenor Park Open Air Theatre each summer.